Skip to content

 Returns:

-Dictionary mapping all process UUIDs to their exit codes
+Dictionary mapping all process UUIDs to their exit statuses

 """